jserlan/ansible-playbooks-portainer/README.md

 ## To do

-- Adding a SSL confugation with certbot and nginx
+- Adding a SSL configuration with certbot and nginx (or apache)
 - Adding UFW and fail2ban roles